 In this paper, we have developed a representative democracy model of the formation of a preferential trading arrangement to provide a rationale for the greater popularity of free trade areas over customs unions.
-Most of the existing literature finds that, due to the presence of tariff coordination, customs unions tend to raise welfare relative to free trade areas in member countries.
+Most of the existing literature finds that, due to the presence of tariff coordination, customs unions tend to raise welfare in member countries compared to free trade areas.
 In this paper, we have shown that this is not necessarily true.
-In particular we have found that if inequality is small, an FTA raises welfare relative to a customs union for the member countries, because voters elect very protectionist representatives when a customs union is in place.
+In particular, we have found that if inequality is small, an FTA raises welfare relative to a customs union for the member countries, because voters elect very protectionist representatives when a customs union is in place.
 The resulting high common external tariffs may then be deleterious to welfare in member countries relative to a free trade area.
-Our analysis thus highlights the importance of taking into account the ex-ante income distribution in perspective member countries while investigating the welfare consequences of the formation of preferential trade arrangements.
+Our analysis thus highlights the importance of taking into account the ex-ante income distribution in prospective member countries while investigating the welfare consequences of the formation of preferential trade arrangements.

 We have also used our framework to study the political viability of free trade areas and customs unions.
 First of all, we have shown that FTAs are likely to emerge as a political equilibrium, whenever income inequality is not too pronounced.
-Moreover, only welfare enhancing free trade agreements can be sustained in a political equilibrium, a finding which reinforces an earlier result obtained by Ornelas (2005a) in a model with pressure groups.
-Secondly, we have shown that, in a context where the production of final goods is strongly geographically specialized, CUs are very unlikely to be chosen by a representative democracy.
-This is an important result, as it provides a new rationale for why the very small number of existing CU involve relatively similar countries (like in the case of the EU), and for why no North-South customs union exists, even if a large number of FTAs have recently entered into force.
+Moreover, only welfare enhancing free trade agreements can be sustained in a political equilibrium, a finding which reinforces an earlier result obtained by Ornelas (2005a) in a model with pressure groups.42 Secondly, we have shown that, in a context where the production of final goods is strongly geographically specialized, the distortions brought about by strategic delegation are so severe to make the CU unlikely to be chosen by a representative democracy.
+Only if perspective member countries share similar production structures and income inequality is not too pronounced, can a CU emerge as a political equilibrium.
+This is an important result, as it provides a new rationale for why the very small number of existing CU involve relatively similar countries (like in the case of the EU or the Gulf Cooperation Council43), and for why no North-South customs union exists, even if a large number of FTAs have recently entered into force.
+On the other hand, in the case of FTAs, the presence of North-South agreements such as the North American Free Trade Area as well as South-South arrangements involving very asymmetric national economies such as Russia and other former Soviet republics under the CISFTA are prominent.